Azure/azure-quickstart-templates/201-aks/GettingStarted-kubs.md

 On this blade an overview of Kubernetes service.

-Congratulations, you have deployed a **AKS Cluster** and that is just the tip of the Iceberg.
+Congratulations, you have deployed an **AKS Cluster** and that is just the tip of the Iceberg.

 Most important, don't forget to have fun!